Blueprint Travelers

 Auckland is the biggest city in all of New Zealand and is the business center of the country.
 It is completely different from the rest of the country, given that it has an international metropolitan feel to the city.
 There are museums here that discuss the history and culture of New Zealand along with experiential tours to learn about the famous national rugby team or Weta Workshop, ferries to a wine region, access to black sand beaches, and more.

-A harbor pool in front of a metropolitan city in Auckland
+A harbor pool in front of a metropolitan city as part of an Auckland itinerary for a weekend in Auckland

 The Karanga Plaza Harbour Pool has great views of the Auckland skyline